particle-iot/docs/src/content/guide/how-to-build-a-product/manufacturing.md

 Have questions about which programming strategy is right for your product?
 Ask us!
 We're always happy to provide our two cents.

-*COMING SOON!*
- - Detailed instruction for flashing over JTAG and DFU using Particle's bootloader
+ - Detailed instruction for flashing over JTAG can be found in the [JTAG FAQ](https://docs.particle.io/faq/particle-tools/jtag/).

 ### Provisioning your device
 If you've decided that you want to purchase your wireless hardware